nsaikiran/impression/_drafts/For-the-glory-of-gaints.md

 [Japan Prize Ceremony for Ken Thompson](https://www.youtube.com/watch?v=p-kWw0UTD2A)

-There are so many gaints and I don't even know their names even you don't.
+But here I'm talking only about a couple of people not even people

-Everyone you learned form is a gaint.
+There are so many giants.
+Everyone I've learned from counts and I don't even know their names.
+Even you don't remember the giants you've learned from.
 But they shall be remembered.